Furnace Repair Checklist

 First, make certain that your thermostat is instructing your furnace to turn on.

 - Swap out the batteries if the screen is not displaying anything.
 If the digital screen is scrambled, the thermostat might need to be swapped out.

 - Make sure the switch is switched to “heat” rather than “off” or “cool.”

 - Make certain the program is showing the appropriate day and time and is scheduled to “run.”
 If you’re having trouble turning off the program, adjust the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will make the heating to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.